AndreaPrestia/SpaceDb/README.md

     - Implement a more robust way to manage read/write.
     - Implement delete function.
     - Implement partition-key/collection management.
-    - Implement search by properties with equals and like.
+    - Implement search by properties in T with equals and like.